TheRenegadeCoder/sample-programs-website/sources/languages/commodore-basic/description.md

 120 NEXT I
 ```

 Subroutines are supported via the [GOSUB][18] statement.
-This push the line
+This pushes the line
 number of the next instruction to be executed on to the stack and jumps to
 the specified line number.
 The [RETURN][19] statement is used to return
 control back to the caller.
 It pops the line number off the stack and jumps